ursatile/mwnet/503-responsive-layout.md

 complete: mwnet503
 ---

-In the final part of this workshop, we're going to use CSS media queries and a few frontend design tricks to create a layout that responds smoothly to different device profiles -- without repeating ourselves or using JavaScript.
+In this module, we're going to use CSS media queries and a few frontend design tricks to create a layout that responds smoothly to different device profiles -- without repeating ourselves or using JavaScript.

 First, let's add a mixin that'll make it easy to declare rules which only apply to small screens.
 There's a set of breakpoints and device sizes already built in to Bootstrap, but we're going to create a new one just to see how they work: